 1. Jasonwell Magnetic Aquarium Algae Glass Cleaner

 The Jasonwell Magnetic Aquarium Algae Cleaner is a popular choice for an algae cleaner.
 Not only is the magnet very strong, but the inside piece floats, so if it becomes separated from the glass it’s easy to find and retrieve.
 This cleaner is made only for glass tanks and comes with two types of attachable scrapers: stainless steel and plastic.
+Here you can find the Jasonwell Magnetic Aquarium Algae Glass Cleaner.

-The Jasonwell comes in four different sizes: small, medium, large and x-large, with the x-large specifically made for tanks with a glass thickness of ½” or more.
+The Jasonwell comes in four different sizes: small, medium, large and x-large, with the x-large, specifically made for tanks with a glass thickness of ½” or more.
 The whole cleaner is an off-white color, while the handle has a nice, electric blue, non-slip grip hand pad for comfort and maneuverability.
-The handle has soft felt to help it glide smoothly along the glass, and the scrubbing pad can be easily rinsed off with tap water after every use.
+The handle has a soft felt to help it glide smoothly along with the glass, and the scrubbing pad can be easily rinsed off with tap water after every use.

 The x-large magnetic glass cleaner is lightweight and is dimensionally 4.92 x 2.36 x 3.54 inches.
-It also comes with a 2-year warranty with a 100% money back guarantee when purchased from an approved dealer.
+It also comes with a 2-year warranty with a 100% money-back guarantee when purchased from an approved dealer.

 2. Mag-Float Glass Cleaner by Gulfstream Tropical